AlternativeFFFF/Alt-F4/submissions/fluidic-power/fluidic-power.md

 Finally, having a power simulated as a fluid the design for accumulators changed.
 It's no longer an smart entity that only accepts surplus power, which only releases all it's energy when it's requried.
 No, now it's a simple storage tank which acts like a big dumb capacitor.
 It only accepts the low voltage power which means your battery-banks need plenty of transformers.
 It's possible to create the same behaviour as vanilla accumulators with fun circuitry, but without circuitry they still function good enough albeit a little inefficiently.

+### In Conclusion

-All-in-all I was suprised and excited that I found an implemetation that furfilled most of my goals and inherently created the challenges and obstacles that I visioned it to have.
-I didn't have to artifically create any limitations to the player, which is a great bonus.
-I only created the fundamental system and it regulates itself - for better or for worse!
+All-in-all I was suprised and excited that I found an implemetation that furfilled most of my goals and inherently created the challenges and obstacles that I envisioned it to have.
+And I didn't have to create many artifical limitations to the player, which is a great bonus.
+I only created the fundamental system and it regulates itself!
+I'm abusing some mechanics, which does introduce some weird quirks like accidentally mixing different voltages or not showing physical copper connections, but it's actually really fun to play.

+However, the question is rather: how playable is this mod's performance?
+This mod required many more fluid calculations than a vanilla game, and abuses some other mechanics.
+Can the highly optimized Factorio engine keep up?
+Even though it's been predicted that such a mod will tank your UPS?
+I will go into more detail about this next week.
+And to end on a [cliffhanger](https://en.wikipedia.org/wiki/Cliffhanger), what I found out might suprize you.
+It definitely suprized me.